 Understanding the symptoms of Ebola and how it is transmitted are the keys to containing this dangerous disease.

-Ebola hemorrhagic fever is caused by a virus.
-It is a severe and often fatal disease.
+Ebola hemorrhagic fever is a severe and often fatal disease caused by a virus.
 It can affect humans and other primates.
 Researchers believe that the virus first spreads from an infected animal to a human.
 It can then spread from human to human through direct contact with a patient's blood or secretions.

 Symptoms of Ebola may appear anywhere from 2 to 21 days after exposure to the virus.
 Symptoms usually include: